claudio-silva/claude-artifact-runner/README.md

 1. Download the Artifact to your local machine, as a `.tsx` or `.jsx` file.
 2. **Build it:** On the terminal, run `npx run-claude-artifact build <path-to-file>`

-The tool outputs an HTML file in your current directory, which contains all the code for running the application (HTML, CSS and JavaScript code).
+The tool outputs an HTML file in your current directory, which contains all the code for running the application (HTML, CSS, JavaScript and a *favicon*).

 This file can be deployed to any **static** web hosting service or cloud platform.

 ### If you want to view a previously built Artifact

-**Built Artifacts require a web server to run correctly.** If you try opening them directly in a browser (by double-clicking the file), the run will **fail** due to browser security restrictions.

-For quick local testing without deployment setup, or to validate built Artifacts before deployment, use the `view` subcommand to launch a local web server and preview them.

-1. Build the Artifact first using the `build` command (see above)
-2. **View it:** On the terminal, run:
-   * `npx run-claude-artifact view artifact-file-name.html` for single-file artifacts, or
+There are two build types, with different preview methods:

+- Single-file builds (e.g., `npx run-claude-artifact build <file>`, as explained above):
+  - Can be opened directly from the filesystem (double-click the HTML file or open the URL `file://path/to/file.html`).
+  - Multiple pages are supported via HashRouter, so navigation works under `file://`.

+- Multi-file builds (e.g., `npx run-claude-artifact build <file> -e`):
+  - Require a local web server to view them because additional files (like CSS and JavaScript files) cannot be loaded from the filesystem directly (`file://` URLs) because of browser security restrictions.
+  - Use the `view` subcommand to preview locally:
-   * `npx run-claude-artifact view artifact-directory-name` for multi-file artifacts
+    - `npx run-claude-artifact view artifact-directory-name` (serve the directory)
-   > For multi-file artifacts, specify the directory, not the HTML file.
-3. The tool launches a temporary web server to serve the Artifact, and opens it in your browser.
-Press `Ctrl+C` on the terminal to stop the server when you're done viewing it.
+    - The tool launches a temporary web server and opens your browser.
+Press `Ctrl+C` to stop.

 ### If you want to create a full project for one or more Artifacts